shadowed1/Chard/README.md

 2.)
 Choose your distro: <br>
    `Option 1` is Arch - Supports Steam, Heroic, Flatpak, and is the recommended option for most users. <br>
    `Option 2` is Gentoo - Tailored for ChromeOS development.
-This enables running Gentoo binaries + toolchain in ChromeOS outside of chroot. <br>
+Can run some binaries + toolchain in ChromeOS outside of chroot. <br>

 3.)
 For ChromeOS, please use VT-2 to proceed. `CTRL-ALT-REFRESH` enters VT-2. `CTRL-ALT-BACK` exits VT-2.
 - To login, type `chronos` and run these three commands on their own: